Material to support teaching in Environmental Science at The University of Western Australia

 load the library into our R session by running

-We can also write our own functions in R and we may
+We can also write our own functions in R and we may show you examples of these as you progress through this course.

 A vector is a one-dimensional set of numbers, similar to a column or